 DMU Widening access and participation

-The team offer stand-alone activities or longer-term projects, to support learners up to the age of 16 years.
-These are delivered either in the school setting, or at DMU’s award winning campus.
+The team offer stand-alone activities or longer-term projects, to support widening participation students up to the age of 16 years.
+These are delivered either in the school setting, or at DMU’s award winning, Leicester campus.

 I have felt this year we have gained so much from the partnership between our school and the university.
 Thank you again for organising all the different opportunities and offering all the volunteers: it has made a profound impact on the quality of education our pupils have received.
 Looking forward to building on this year’s success in the new term.

-We offer both on campus and in school activity to prepare pupils for life beyond school.
+We offer both on campus and in school activity to prepare students for life beyond school.
 All sessions can be adapted to suit the needs of your students and visit.

 Please find out more about our offer using the dropdown menu below: